 Previously, Ellen provided financial services in both a staffing and consulting capacity to nonprofit organizations in San Francisco, Palo Alto, Sacramento, and the East Bay.
 She has also served as a national fiscal reviewer for Head Start.
 Ellen serves on several San Francisco nonprofit boards and holds a master’s degree in nonprofit administration from the University of San Francisco.

-Lauren Greenberg joined Giffords Law Center in 2016 as the organization’s Development Assistant.
+Lauren Greenberg joined Giffords Law Center in 2016 as the organization’s Development Assistant, and in 2018 became the development associate.
 Lauren supports fundraising and gift management, coordinates the Anniversary Dinner, and manages Giffords Law Center’s data systems.

 Prior to joining Giffords Law Center, Lauren assisted the marketing and development teams at Jewish Family and Community Services East Bay.
 She previously spent nearly a decade as an educator and mentor, developing programs and generating resources for public high school students.
 Lauren graduated from UC Santa Cruz cum laude with a BA in community studies, where she focused on the intersection of public health with drug policy, the criminalization of youth of color, and the prison industrial complex.